metalhacker/CityU-OJ/README.md

 # CityU-OJ
-This repository stores my answers to CityU OJ questions.
+This repository stores my answers to CityU OJ questions in preparation for ACM competetion.

 CityU = City University of Hong Kong